apache/predictionio/docs/manual/start/engines.md

 ---
 <code>Rewrite/Update</code>

-# Engine and Engine Instance: A Closer Look
+# A Closer Look at the Engine

-An Engine represents a type of Machine Learning task.
-It follows the DASE architecture which contains the following components:
+An Engine is a template for a type of Machine Learning task.
+It follows the DASE architecture, containing the following components:

 ## [D] Data Source and Data Preparator

-Data Source reads data from source and transforms it to the desired format.
-Data Preparator preprocesses the data and forward it to the algorithm for model training.
+A Data Source reads data from an input source and transforms it into a desired format.
+A Data Preparator preprocesses the data and forwards it to the algorithm for model training.

 ## [A] Algorithm

 A Machine Learning Algorithm, and the settings of its parameters, determines how a predictive model is constructed.

 ## [S] Serving

 The Serving component takes prediction *queries* and returns prediction results.
 If the engine has multiple algorithms, Serving will combine the results into one.
-Additionally, you can add your own business logic in Serving and further customize the final returned results.
+Additionally, business-specific logic can be added in Serving to further customize the final returned results.

 ## [E] Evaluation Metrics

-An Evaluation Metrics quantifies prediction accuracy with a score.
+An Evaluation Metric quantifies prediction accuracy with a numerical score.
 It can be used for comparing algorithms or algorithm parameter settings.

 > PredictionIO helps you modularize these components so you can build, for example, several Serving components for an Engine.
 You will be able to choose